passmarked/browser/README.md

 var browser = Browser({ ... options ... });
 ```

-Options provided for the browser will be the default for all pages loaded in that browser, unless override by the `.load` calls themselves.
+Options provided for the browser will be the default for all pages loaded in that browser, unless overridden by the `.load()` calls themselves.

 > The browser client does not maintain a connection to Chrome instances, rather it simply saves the options and connects as needed.
 Each page context is a websocket connection being used to control the remote browser.

 ### browser.load(options, fn)

 Creates a page context that can be interacted with.
-When created the context is assigned to a tab in the browser, and as per configurations (see #tabs under #Options) .load calls exceeding the currently executing tabs will **block** till a tab is available.
+When created the context is assigned to a tab in the browser, and as per configurations (see #tabs under #Options) `.load()` calls exceeding the currently executing tabs will **block** till a tab is available.

 ```
 browser.load({ ... options ... }, function(err, page) {